-Sister Karen's first victory came in 2019, when she successfully demonstrated, with the help of Sister Augusta according to her, the need for the University to provide for the restoration of the pews, kneelers, flooring, and the repair of the fourteen mosaic Stations of the Cross, which the University funded.
-Presently, Sister Karen collaborates with a team of dedicated Sisters of Charity, historians, a historic preservationist, and faculty and staff.
+Sister Karen's first victory came in 2019, when she Historic Places.
+In timing that seemed providentially successfully demonstrated, with the help of Sister Augusta according to her, the need for the University to provide for the restoration of the pews, kneelers, flooring, and the repair of the fourteen mosaic Stations of the Cross, which the University funded.
+Presently, Sister Karen collaborates with a team of dedicated Sisters of Charity, historians, a 11f the National Park Service approves the Mount's proposal historic preservationist, and faculty and staff.
 Together, they are working to update the "vintage" sound and lighting system, preserve the stained glass windows, replace the organ, and secure the Chapel for future generations.